erikis/sys-yaml/README.md

 Provide your own YAML file called _test.yml_, e.g., the example above.
 Alternatively, change the filename to `-` below to use standard input (which is also the default).

-This assumes that keys in the YAML are lower-case a-z, 0-9, _ with double-underscore being reserved.
-Also, recall that all string values in the YAML must be double-quoted.
+This assumes that keys in the YAML file are lower-case a-z, 0-9, _ with double-underscore being reserved.
+Also, recall that all string values in the YAML file must be double-quoted and that they can't contain non-escaped line-breaks, as that's not valid JSON.

 ```bash
 sys-yaml --in=test.yml --parse --name=my_config --write-conf